futzu/SCTE35_threefive/README.md

 ```

 #### `Parse base64 encoded messages`
- * handled by the Splice class (in threefive/splice.py )
+ * Handled by the Splice class (in threefive/splice.py )

 ```go